-Performance Toolkit for VM is pre-installed on z/VM version 5 release 3, using VMSES/E, in a DISABLED state.
-If, and only if, you have a license for Performance Toolkit for VM, function level 530 proceed with the installation to enable it for use.
+Performance Toolkit for VM is pre-installed on z/VM version 5 release 4 in a DISABLED state.
+If, and only if, you have a license for Performance Toolkit for VM, function level 540 proceed with the installation to enable it for use.

-- Set Performance Toolkit for VM to the ENABLED state. - This will allow Performance Toolkit for VM to run. - · Tailor customization files - Information about file tailoring for the program is presented in 6.3, "Tailoring Performance Toolkit for VM Customization Files" on page 14. - Place Performance Toolkit for VM files into production - Once the product has been tailored, the product files are copied from the test BUILD disk(s) to the production BUILD disk(s). - · Perform Post-installation Tasks - Information about the initial activation of the program is presented in 6.5, "Post-Installation Considerations" on page 15.
+Set Performance Toolkit for VM to the ENABLED state.

+This will allow Performance Toolkit for VM to run.

+Tailor customization files

+Information about file tailoring for the program is presented in 6.3, "Tailoring Performance Toolkit for VM Customization Files" on page 14.

+Place Performance Toolkit for VM files into production

+Once the product has been tailored, the product files are copied from the test BUILD disk(s) to the production BUILD disk(s).

-For a complete description of VMSES/E commands refer to z/VM: VMSES/E Introduction and Reference.
+· Perform Post-installation Tasks

+Information about the initial activation of the program is presented in 6.5, "Post-Installation Considerations" on page 15.